ctu-vras/multirobot-calibration/README.md

 ## Loading functions

-These functions serve to create the structure of the robot and set default DH, whitelist and bounds.
+These functions serve to create the structure of the robot and set default kinematics, whitelist and bounds.
 Take a look at existing robots [loadExampleRobot.m](UserData/Templates/loadExampleRobot.m), [loadNAO.m](UserData/Robots/Nao/loadNAO.m), [loadMotoman.m](UserData/Robots/Motoman/loadMotoman.m), [loadICUBv1.m](UserData/Robots/iCub/loadICUBv1.m)

 ### Output variables

  - name - name of the robot, any string to distinguish the robots
- - jointStructure - the structure of the robot, created by joints
+ - linkStructure - the structure of the robot, created by links

    - 1xN cellArray
-   - each element is another cellArray in mandatory format: {'nameOfJoint',jointType,'nameOfParent',indexInArrays,group}
+   - each element is another cellArray in mandatory format: {'nameOfLink',linkType,'nameOfParent',indexInArrays,group}

-     - 'nameOfJoint' - string name of the joint
+     - 'nameOfLink' - string name of the link
-     - jointType - in format types.'type', where types. is enumeration class (see [Types](#Types))
+     - linkType - in format types.'type', where types. is enumeration class (see [Types](#Types))
-     - 'nameOfParent' - string name of a parent joint (parent must already exist!)
+     - 'nameOfParent' - string name of a parent link (parent must already exist!)
-     - indexInArrays - index into DH, WL and bounds arrays (number of line corresponding to the joint)
+     - indexInArrays - index into kinematics, WL and bounds arrays (number of line corresponding to the link)
      - group - in format group.'group', where group. is enumeration class (see [Groups](#groups))
-   - the structure can contain optional number of joints
+   - the structure can contain optional number of links
  - structure - is Matlab struct with all other information
-   - DH - Matlab struct with fields named after groups ([Groups](#groups)) contained in jointStructure
+   - kinematics - Matlab struct with fields named after groups ([Groups](#groups)) contained in linkStructure
-     - each line corresponds to one DH link and is linked with the jointStructure with its indexInArrays parameter
+     - each line corresponds to one kinematics link and is linked with the linkStructure with its indexInArrays parameter
-   - defaultDH - defaultDH of the robot
+   - defaultKinematics - defaultKinematics of the robot
-     - the DH can be replaced with another one and it is useful to save the default one
+     - the kinematics can be replaced with another one and it is useful to save the default one
    - bounds - bounds for each body part
-     - fields are named after body parts (see struct jointTypes in [optimizationConfig.m](UserData/Configs/optimizationConfig.m) for all possibilities)
+     - fields are named after body parts (see struct linkTypes in [optimizationConfig.m](UserData/Configs/optimizationConfig.m) for all possibilities)
      - each field contain 4 or 6 values (a,d,alpha,theta) or (x,y,z,alpha,beta,gamma)
-     - bounds are set relatively = 0.1 means that lower bound will be (DH-0.1) and upper bound (DH+0.1)
+     - bounds are set relatively = 0.1 means that lower bound will be (kinematics-0.1) and upper bound (kinematics+0.1)
-   - WL - Matlab struct with field named after groups ([Groups](#groups)) contained in jointStructure
+   - WL - Matlab struct with field named after groups ([Groups](#groups)) contained in linkStructure
-     - each line corresponds to one DH link and is linked with the jointStructure with its indexInArrays parameter
+     - each line corresponds to one kinematics link and is linked with the linkStructure with its indexInArrays parameter
      - parameters with '1' on their place can be calibrated

 ## Calibration config